TimMouskhelichvili/personal/public/static/markdown/blog/typescript-typeof/en.md

 In that example, we create a type based on the structure of the `person` variable, that we can later use to match other variables.

 > P.S.
-You can only use the `typeof` on variable names or their properties.
+You can only use the `typeof` operator on variable names or their properties.

-## How to get the type from array elements?
+## How to get the type from elements of an array?

 In TypeScript, you can transform elements from an array into a union type using the `const` keyword.